LongAiden/rag_with_llama/README.md

 ```

 1. **Upload / scan** - drop a file via the API or the weekly scan.
 The raw file is saved in `input/raw/` and a status row is inserted into the `documents` table (`stage = registered`).
-2. **Parse** - a Celery worker claims the row, extracts text using the chosen backend (PyMuPDF, Docling + Ollama VLM, or Docling + Gemini Vision), and stores the parsed text in `document_parsed`.
+2. **Parse** - a Celery worker claims the row, extracts text using the chosen backend (Docling + Ollama VLM, or Docling + Gemini Vision), and stores the parsed text in `document_parsed`.
 3. **Chunk** - the parsed text is split into chunks; the result is stored in `document_chunked`.
 4. **Embed** - each chunk is embedded with `all-MiniLM-L6-v2` and stored in the existing `chunks` pgvector table.
 5. **Query** - a question triggers vector similarity search + BM25 reranking.